richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_MultiSourceIndex.md

 -----

-## Exercise 3: Manually Create Multi-Source Index, Indexer, etc.e
+## Exercise 3: Manually Create Multi-Source Index
 In this exercise, we will manually create a multi-source index populated by two indexers.

 ### Step 1: Create Index